Ryan-Daley/ryan-daley/README.md

 ## 🌟 About Me

 I'm a recent data science graduate based in London.
-I'm passionate about data analysis and machine Learning and I'm always eager to learn new technologies and collaborate on innovative projects.
+I'm passionate about data analysis and machine Learning and I'm always eager to learn new technologies and collaborate on projects.

 - 🔭 I’m currently working on creating miniGPT as well as some other analytics/data science projects
 - 🌱 I’m currently trying to get to grips with large language models and natural language processing